Last Updated on September 30, 2023 by Rebecca Lake

 The first step in fighting burnout is knowing what’s behind it.

 Early on in my single mom journey, for example, my biggest stressor was money.
-I was always worried about how much I was going to be able to pay the bills.
+I was always worried about how to survive financially as a single mom.

 Think about what stresses you the most from day-to-day.

-It could be your money, your job, your ex.
+It could be your money, your job, your ex or something else.
 Grab a notebook and write it all down, every big (or small) thing that puts you on edge.

 Now, brainstorm some possible solutions for making them less overwhelming.